TurtleP/TurtleP.github.io-old2/LovePotion/wiki/compatability.md

 ## Gamepad Constants

-?> Löve Potion only uses the `love.gamepad*` callbacks for input handling (with the joycon or the 3DS system itself).
+?> LÖVE Potion only uses the `love.gamepad*` callbacks for input handling (with the joycon or the 3DS system itself).
 For a list of button names, please see [the official LÖVE wiki](https://love2d.org/wiki/GamepadButton).

 ### Nintendo 3DS